 For many applications on the standard scale, normal distributions with location zero and scale one will be used.
-In these cases, it is more efficient to use than to use y ~ normal(0, 1);
+In these cases, it is more efficient to use than to use because the subtraction of the location and division by the scale cancel, as does subtracting the log of the scale.